 Mantua Lombardy And The Lakes, Italy Travel Guide

 Breakfast (Colazione) is often a quick affair (early morning).
-Lunch (Pranzo) is commonly 12:30 PM - 2:30 PM.
+Lunch (Pranzo) is typically 12:30 PM - 2:30 PM.
 Dinner (Cena) starts later, 7:30 PM - 10:00 PM.

-Mantua'its most significant renowned dish: square pasta filled with a sweet and savory mixture of pumpkin, Amaretti biscuits, Mostarda, and Parmesan.
+Mantua'its most renowned dish: square pasta filled with a sweet and savory mixture of pumpkin, Amaretti biscuits, Mostarda, and Parmesan.
 Served simply with melted butter and sage.

 A truly unique sweet-and-sour pasta experience.

-Reflects the region's rice-growing tradition.
+Mirrors the region's rice-growing tradition.

 Pike fish from local lakes, prepared with a green sauce made from capers, anchovies, and parsley.
 A refreshing freshwater dish.

-Taste the lakes' bounty.
+Try the lakes' bounty.

 A unique, hard, crumbly almond cake.
 Break it by hand, do not slice.
 Makes a good souvenir.